 (EN) Incentive Scientific Programmes Officer at the Department of Technology and Scientific Programsmes (DTPS), Institut Pasteur, Paris.
-Hands on experience in biomedical research programmes management and running collaborations in public-private partnerships, combining expertise in fundamental virology, immunology and vaccinology.
+Hands on experience in biomedical research programmes management and running collaborations in public-private partnerships, combining expertise in fundamental virology, immunology, vaccinology and clinical research.

-Cécile’s research background focused on two human viruses: she first carried out research on Interferon antiviral effect against Hepatitis B virus, as a PhD fellow at Inserm U370/Institute Pasteur Paris, Pr.
+Cecile holds a Ph.D in fundamental Virology.
+Her research background focused on two human viruses: she first carried out research on Interferon antiviral effect against Hepatitis B virus, as a PhD fellow at Inserm U370/Institute Pasteur Paris, Pr.
 C. Bréchot’s Lab.
-Cécile then joined the Department of Immunology of Imperial College (London, UK), directed by Professor.
+She then joined the Department of Immunology of Imperial College (London, UK), directed by Professor.
 C.R.M Bangham, as a postdoctoral research associate, to conduct a research project on Human T Lymphotropic Virus type 1 (HTLV-1) transmission.
-Since 12 years, she manages large biomedical research programmes, from basic research to clinical trials, working with internal scientists, medical doctors, technlogy transfert offices and international stakeholders.
-In 2015, Cécile joined Institut Pasteur to coordinate actions of the Institut Pasteur Research & Innovation Carnot programme.
-Today, she is working at the Department of Technology and Scientific Programmes, helping to implement the Institut Pasteur internal scientific strategy through incentive programmes.
+For 12 years, Cécile managed large biomedical research programmes, from basic research to clinical trials, working with internal scientists, medical doctors, technlogy transfert offices and international stakeholders.
+In 2015, she joined Institut Pasteur to coordinate actions of the Institut Pasteur Research & Innovation Carnot programme.